-When you’re preparing for or facing an urban survival situation, there is a rule that will help you prioritize.
+When you’re preparing for or facing a survival situation, there is a rule that will help you prioritize.
 It’s called the Survival Rule of Threes.
 It means, you can live:

 - 3 minutes without AIR.